-The stern section of the indoor lounge area of the lower deck, featuring more aircraft-style seats and the well-known glass window at the back.
+The aft section of the indoor lounge area of the lower deck, featuring more aircraft-style seats and the well-known glass window at the back.

 A quick picture of the VIP Lounge area, which features wider spaces and several aircraft-style seats.
 It was located in the upper deck of the passenger accommodation area.

 The front section of the upper deck, which again features several comfortable aircraft-style seats, which are all covered with a yellow patch displaying the logo of Golden Star Ferries.
 At the back of the section is the Psarou Bar, which is named after the well-known Psarou Beach in Mykonos.